lsst-ts/observatory-ops-docs/project/Template-Folder/procedure-template.rst

 ##########################

 .. note::
     This is a procedure template file that is associated with a template directory structure.
-This note be deleted when the section is properly populated.
+This note should be deleted when the section is properly populated.

 Overview
 ^^^^^^^^